 Google Maps (free, Internet), one of many handy route-finding apps, uses GPS to identify your current location and downloads step-by-step driving or walking instructions to your destination.

 Google Earth - Includes the same maps, as well as 3-D models of landscapes and buildings as Google maps, but this is a pocket-sized version of Google's awesome web app.
 The Google Earth iPhone app lets you travel the globe while, um, traveling the globe.
 Handy for lending some perspective or just locating yourself in a new city, the app makes use of the same types of global satellite and aerial views you would get on the web.
 Just picture it: a third of the world's land mass, available for your viewing pleasure at the tap of a finger.

 PocketEarth Never get lost again thanks to PocketEarth.
 Chock full of interactive maps (over 100,000 places worldwide), detailed travel guides, bicyclist maps, and much more, the PocketEarth app will guide your way.
 Best of all, you can access your maps offline so you won't have to use data roaming to navigate. $2.99; Available on Apple

 CityMaps2Go Never get lost or bored in a new city again.
 This app offers thousands of downloadable maps for every major city around the world-all available for offline interacting.
-You'll need an internet connection to download each map, but after that you're free and clear from data dependence and have the whole city (including descriptions on top tourist spots, food/drink destinations, hotels, hospitals and more) in the palm of your hand. ($2.99) Android and Apple
+You'll need an internet connection to download each map, but after that you're free and clear from data dependence and have the whole city (including descriptions on top tourist spots, food/drink destinations, hotels, hospitals and more) in the palm of your hand - Free and Paid Pro version ($1.99) available - Android and Apple.